maelys-mcardle/snowflake/interpreter/README.md

 ## Compile

-To compile, run the command:
+To compile the interpreter, run the command:
 ```
 make
 ```

 ## Run

-To run, execute:
+To run a Snowflake program, execute:
 ```
 ./snowflake --file your-code-file.sn --run
 ```